 Adult ankylosing spondylitis

-Efficacy and safety of infliximab were assessed in two multicenter, double-blind, placebo-controlled studies in patients with active ankylosing spondylitis (Bath Ankylosing Spondylitis Disease Activity Index [BASDAI] score ≥ 4 and spinal pain ≥ 4 on a scale of 1-10).
+Efficacy and safety of infliximab were assessed in two multicentre, double-blind, placebo-controlled studies in patients with active ankylosing spondylitis (Bath Ankylosing Spondylitis Disease Activity Index [BASDAI] score ≥ 4 and spinal pain ≥ 4 on a scale of 1-10).

 In the first study (P01522), which had a 3 month double-blind phase, 70 patients received either 5 mg/kg infliximab or placebo at weeks 0, 2, 6 (35 patients in each group).
 At week 12, placebo patients were switched to infliximab 5 mg/kg every 6 weeks up to week 54.
 After the first year of the study, 53 patients continued into an open-label extension to week 102.